 Frequently asked questions and answers regarding undergraduate requirements can be found here.

 Admission to the University of Arizona can be accomplished by completion of an online application through the Office of Admissions.
 Students interested in a major in Speech, Language, and Hearing Sciences should apply to the College of Science.
 There is not an admissions protocol to become a SLHS major; students complete a declaration of major form.
-Email Lindsay Morrell at email@example.com for more information.
+Email Andrea Palacio at email@example.com for more information.

-Undergraduate and Transfer Student Advising: If you have advising questions, please contact Lindsay Morrell, Academic advisor for College of Science, at firstname.lastname@example.org.
-She is in SLHS, Room 220a.
+Undergraduate and Transfer Student Advising: If you have advising questions, please contact Andrea Palacio, Academic advisor for College of Science, at firstname.lastname@example.org.
+Appointments can be made here.
+Andrea's office is SLHS, Room 220a.

 Clinical Assistant Program (CAP)

-The audiology and speech-language clinics provide an opportunity for upper class undergraduates to assist in the clinic setting in an independent study activity.
-For example, you may serve as a communication partner or assist in taking data.
+The Clinical Assistant Program is an engagement activity that provides an opportunity for upper class undergraduates to assist in the clinic setting.
+As a clinical assistant, you may serve as a communication partner, assist in taking data, or support an audiology graduate student in hearing evaluations.
 Applicants must have at least a 3.2 GPA in the major and follow all clinic guidelines, including HIPAA training.
 If you are interested, please complete the CAP Student application form indicating your area of interests and your availability.
 Attach your application to a copy of your unofficial transcript and place in the 2nd floor mailbox of Tom Muller (for audiology clinic) or Cass Faux (for speech and language clinic).

 Speech-Language Pathology Assistant Program